kbase/sample_service/docs/gha/evaluating.md

    ![disabled button](./images/disabled-button.png)

-5. The **base repository** will default to the upstream kbase repo
+4. The **base repository** will default to the upstream kbase repo

     ![base repository kbase](./images/base-repository-kbase.png)

-6. Switch the base repository to the fork
+5. Switch the base repository to the fork

     ![base repository fork](./images/base-repository-fork.png)

-7. Finally, switch the branch to develop
+6. Finally, switch the branch to develop

     ![base repository develop](./images/base-repository-develop.png)

-8. Create the test PR by clicking the **Create pull request** button
+7. Create the test PR by clicking the **Create pull request** button

-9. Visit the Actions tab
+8. Visit the Actions tab

-10. You should find that there is one action running, which will be labeled with the PR title
+9. You should find that there is one action running, which will be labeled with the PR title

-11. If you click on the workflow, you'll be taken to the workflow details page.
+10. If you click on the workflow, you'll be taken to the workflow details page.
 There you should see that there is one job running, labeled "test/run-tests":

     ![pr workflow running job](./images/job-running.png)

-12. Note that only the testing workflow is running.
+11. Note that only the testing workflow is running.

-13. When the workflow is finished successfully, the job status indicator will turn green:
+12. When the workflow is finished successfully, the job status indicator will turn green:

     ![pr workflow completed job](./images/job-finished.png)

 ## Merge PR workflow (to develop branch)

-After merging a PR against develop, we expect tests to run and for an image to be built and pushed.
+After merging a PR into develop, we expect tests to run and for an image to be built and pushed.

 1. From the forked repo home page, select the **Pull requests** tab